teacupx/armbian-3.5tft/README.md

 `sudo armbian-add-overlay overlays/<file>.dts`

-Where <file> is the most appropriate overlay for your device
+Where '<file>' is the most appropriate overlay for your device

 ### 3. Configure modules
 > Command: